-The idea of pure cocaine conjures images of luxury and danger, fueled by legends of cartels producing untainted, high-grade powder for an elite clientele.
+The idea of pure cocaine and image of what does pure cocaine look like is fueled by legends of cartels producing untainted, high-grade powder for an elite clientele.
 Stories of Pablo Escobar’s supposed “pharmaceutical-grade” cocaine dominating the global drug trade add to its allure.
 Movies like Blow and Scarface have perpetuated the myth that pure cocaine was not only accessible but the ultimate standard for those seeking unbridled euphoria.
 But is pure cocaine a reality or just a myth spun by pop culture and drug lore?
 The truth is far more unsettling.
 Cocaine is rarely, if ever, pure by the time it reaches users.
+Even at its origin, the so-called “pure cocaine” is subjected to adulterants during processing and trafficking.“There’s a good chance that low-level street dealers will not know the purity of their cocaine,” says neuropharma psychologist and former government drugs adviser David Nutt.

 What Is Pure Cocaine?